logue/vite-vue2-vuetify-ts-starter/README.md

 It also works when migrating from VueCLI.

 However, when importing a stylesheet with `@import`, it cannot be specified from the library directory.
-Must be specified from `~node_modules/`.
+Must be specified from `./node_modules/`.

-Also, if you used the .env file in the previous environment, you need to change the calling part from `process.env` to `import.meta.env` after installing [vite-plugin-env-compatible](https://github.com/IndexXuan/vite-plugin-env-compatible) separately.

 ## Troubleshooting